HusseinSerag/KV_Server/README.md

-# 🧠 Server Project – Key-Value Store with TTL and List Support
+#  Server Project – Key-Value Store with TTL and List Support

 [![Platform](https://img.shields.io/badge/platform-UNIX-informational)](https://github.com/HusseinSerag)
 [![Build](https://img.shields.io/badge/build-CMake-blue)](https://cmake.org)
 [![Language](https://img.shields.io/badge/language-C++17-blue.svg)](https://en.cppreference.com)

-## 🚀 Overview
+##  Overview

 A fast, minimal, and extensible key-value store written in C++ for UNIX-based systems.
 Built with low-level control in mind, it uses custom non-blocking sockets and an efficient hashtable for performance.
 The store supports multiple types, including ordered list types using red-black trees, and introduces TTL (Time-To-Live) support for expirable keys.
-There are no threads or external dependencies.
+There are no external dependencies.

 The architecture is designed for simplicity and speed, focusing on deep control of memory, sockets, and file I/O.

 ---

-## ✨ Features
+##  Features

-* 🔌 Low-level non-blocking socket server using `poll`, `bind`, and `setsockopt`
+*  Low-level non-blocking socket server using `poll`, `bind`, and `setsockopt`
-* 🧠 Custom non-blocking event loop, no threads or callbacks
+*  Custom non-blocking event loop, no threads or callbacks
-* 🧮 Strong type system: `int64_t`, `double`, `std::string`, and their list counterparts
+*  Strong type system: `int64_t`, `double`, `std::string`, and their list counterparts
-* 🌲 Ordered list types (`list<int>`, `list<double>`, `list<string>`) implemented using red-black trees for efficient `O(log n)` operations
+*  Ordered list types (`list<int>`, `list<double>`, `list<string>`) implemented using red-black trees for efficient `O(log n)` operations
-* ⏳ TTL (Time-To-Live) support for scalar and list values
+*  TTL (Time-To-Live) support for scalar and list values
-* 💾 Optional persistence with binary dump/load support
+*  Optional persistence with binary dump/load support
-* 📝 Log file support (enabled by default)
+*  Log file support (enabled by default)
-* 🧪 Python script for load testing
+*  Python script for load testing
-* ⚙️ Built with CMake for easy build setup
+*  Built with CMake for easy build setup
-* ✅ Clean codebase separation (client, server, shared logic)
+*  Clean codebase separation (client, server, shared logic)

 ---

-## 📤 Client Communication Format
+##  Client Communication Format

 The client sends requests as a sequence of strings.